Skip to main content

 Course Outline

-The harvest of black bears in Maine is a highly regulated and managed activity.
-The Department of Inland Fisheries and Wildlife uses a variety of data and public involvement to inform management and regulatory decisions.
-Maine game wardens enforce Maine’s hunting and trapping regulations, wildlife biologists collect data to inform management decisions including setting hunting and trapping regulations, and our Information and Education Division develops programs to inform the public, hunters, and trappers about these regulations and management activities.
+Now and for the past several decades, the harvest of black bears in Maine is a highly regulated and managed activity that is used as an effective management tool.
+The MDIFW uses a variety of data and public involvement to inform management and regulatory decisions.
+Maine game wardens enforce Maine’s hunting and trapping regulations; wildlife biologists collect data to inform management decisions, including setting hunting and trapping regulations; and the Information and Education Division develops programs to inform the public, hunters, and trappers about these regulations and management activities.

 Three wildlife biologists measuring the weight and size of female bear in winter

-Regulations governing the hunting of Maine’s black bears have ranged from year-round bounties to hunting only during the fall.
-Since 1990, Maine’s bear season framework has remained fairly consistent, with a three-month fall hunting season that begins the last week in August and ends in November.
+While regulations governing the hunting of Maine’s black bears have ranged from year-round bounties to hunting only during the fall, Maine’s bear season framework has remained fairly consistent since 1990, with a three-month fall hunting season that begins the last week in August and ends in November.
 Most bears have headed to winter dens by that time.

 Beginning in 1990, a bear hunting permit has been required to hunt bears in September and October, but in 2008 the Maine Legislature established a permit system that required a permit to trap bears as well as a permit for non-resident deer hunters who want to hunt bears while hunting deer during the November firearm season.
 Resident deer hunters do not need a bear permit to harvest a bear during the November firearm season on deer.
 Fees from these new permits are dedicated to fund bear research in Maine and provide additional information on participation and success rates of trappers and deer hunters.